bentayloruk/CsTasks/README.md

 ## Documentation

 CsTasks is written in F# and we use it from `.fsx` build scripts.
 However, it is a normal .NET assembly so you can use it from any .NET language.
-Look at an [example of FAKE with CsTasks usage](https://github.com/enticify/CsTasks/blob/master/src/Enticify.CsTasks/ResetDiscounts.fsx)

 *More documentation to come.
 We are in pre-release mode so you'll have to find your own way.*